Pilates For Runners: Try These 6 Exercises For A Stronger Core

 2. Use your abdominal muscles to draw the right leg up so that your hip and knee are at 90 degrees and your shin is parallel to the floor.

-3. Slowly lower it back down while simultaneously raising the left leg in the same way such that your legs are moving reciprocally.
+3. Slowly lower it back down while simultaneously raising the left leg in the same way so that your legs move reciprocally.

 4. Just tap the toes to the floor without fully planting the foot, ensuring you keep the 90-degree bend in the knees.

-5. As you get stronger, straighten your legs more, so that your feet are tapping further out away from your body.
+5. As you get stronger, straighten your legs more so that your feet tap further out away from your body.

 A pilates class.